-Antarctica's Most Famous Shipwreck, The Endurance, Found After 106 Years
+Antarctica's Most Famous Shipwreck, the Endurance, Found After 106 Years

-The wreck of the Endurance, which carried famed Antarctic explorer Ernest Shackleton to the edge of the continent in 1915 before being crushed by ice and sunk, has been discovered almost 10,000 feet below the surface of the Weddell Sea.
+The wreck of the Endurance, which carried explorer Ernest Shackleton to the edge of Antarctica in 1915 before being crushed by ice and sunk, has been discovered almost 10,000 feet below the surface of the Weddell Sea.

 A search expedition, mounted by the Falklands Maritime Heritage Trust and dubbed Endurance22, announced the discovery in a press release on March 8.